gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 The glamoured _"agentic AI"_ trend put LRMs in the main stage of complex programming exploiting their ability to elaborate decisions based on intricate set of input data.
 In the reasoning and acting (ReAct) paradigm the LLM is called during the transition in a broader state-machine that describes the the entire process.
 Basically, the AI tool is adopted not for planning the entire workflow where specialized modules can be engaged for specific tasks, but for deciding which action to take at each step of the process.
 It is a quite limiting approach that just raises the complexity of the overall solution.

 Why not let the AI tools to generate the entire workflow at once?
-[Attempts](https://arxiv.org/abs/2402.01030) in this direction have demonstrated that it is possible to substantially improve the effectiveness of AI generators.
+Attempts[^agents] in this direction have demonstrated that it is possible to substantially improve the effectiveness of AI generators.
 This achievement reinforces the thesis that a highly expressive and declarative language like the one presented in this project can improve the impact of agentic AI.

 ### Next Steps: MCP integration